Jamalh8/Travel-app/README.md

 ### Selenium test

 The selenium test that was made.
+This particular test first checks that a traveler can be added to the database.
+Then moves on to create a country.
+The final action is to link the traveler to the country and checks that the link has been successful and that this is reflected via the assertions of the database.

 ![alt text](https://github.com/Jamalh8/Travel-app/blob/dev/images/Selenium-test-show.png)